 Community College Credit for CTE Courses taken in High school

-LOCAL ARTICULATED CREDIT AGREEMENT BETWEEN WCPSS & WAKE TECHNICAL COMMUNITY COLLEGE CRITERIA TO AWARD COLLEGE CREDIT (Active 2016-2017 School Year) The following criteria will be used to award college credit for identified high school courses: 1.
-Grade of B or higher in the course (80 or higher), &; 2.
-A scaled score of A (90 or higher) on the CTE post assessment (either provided by NC DPI or an approved third party), &; 3.
+LOCAL ARTICULATED CREDIT AGREEMENT BETWEEN WCPSS & WAKE TECHNICAL COMMUNITY COLLEGE CRITERIA TO AWARD COLLEGE CREDIT (Active 2019-2022 School Year) The following criteria will be used to award college credit for identified high school courses: 1.
+Grade of B or higher in the course (80 or higher), and; 2.
+A scaled score of A (90 or higher) on the CTE post assessment* (either provided by NC DPI or an approved third party), &; 3.
 Students must enroll at Wake Tech within two years of their high school graduation date (Students can add these credits free of charge while taking a Dual Enrollment Course in High School!).
 OR 4.
 Students earn an industry-recognized credential included on the Wake Tech Prior Learning Assessment List, and 5.
 Students must enroll at Wake Tech within two years of their high school graduation date. * If post-assessment data are not available due to field test or pilot status, Wake Tech will not require this score as part of the articulation agreement.

 The list of qualifying MCHS CTE Courses for Wake Tech can be found here.
 (Note: Mrs. Sharon Smith can help you!)

 You need verification of Final Grade and the Exam Grade for the Course (Unofficial Transcript and Report Card)